Pirates of the Caribbean: Dead Men Tell No Tales: Casting

-Kaya Scodelario was chosen as the female lead out of a shortlist that included Gabriella Wilde, Alexandra Dowling, Jenna Thiam, and Lucy Boynton.
-Her character, Carina, is an astronomer accused of being a witch.
+Kaya Scodelario was chosen as the female lead Carina Smyth out of a shortlist that included Gabriella Wilde, Alexandra Dowling, Jenna Thiam, and Lucy Boynton.
 Scodelario confirmed that she was playing "a totally different character" from Keira Knightley's Elizabeth Swann, and also that she will be Henry's love interest, given in earlier drafts she was envisioned as a love interest of Sparrow.
 Kevin McNally confirmed his return as Joshamee Gibbs in late January.
 Adam Brown, Delroy Atkinson, and Danny Kirrane were revealed as cast members shortly before filming.
 As filming begun, two actors from the previous films were confirmed to return, Martin Klebba as Marty and Stephen Graham as Scrum.
 Keith Richards previously expressed interest in reprising his role as Captain Teague, but due to Richards being unavailable, Depp invited Paul McCartney to appear as Uncle Jack, Jack Sparrow's uncle and namesake, though the character was named after McCartney's own uncle, John "Jack" McCartney.

-Orlando Bloom and Keira Knightley stated in 2007 they didn't want to return as Will Turner and Elizabeth Swann, noting the closure of their characters in At World's End, and have been repeatedly quoted in saying they wanted to move on from the Pirates franchise by 2010.
+Orlando Bloom and Keira Knightley stated in 2007 they did not want to return as Will Turner and Elizabeth Swann, noting the closure of their characters in At World's End, and have been repeatedly quoted in saying they wanted to move on from the Pirates franchise by 2010.
 While Knightley affirmed this over the years, Bloom made statements about returning as early as October 2011.
 In 2012, Moviehole.Net reported that a "separate Disney contact" gave this one-line response: "Will Turner's story might not be finished..."
 By 2014, Bloom commented that while he was not sure whether he would return as Will Turner, there were talks and indicated that Disney could make a soft reboot with the franchise and focus on Will and his son.
 Both Will Turner's return and Bloom's participation was kept secret until the Disney D23 in 2015, after filming had wrapped.
-Despite having previously stated that she wouldn't return, there were reports suggesting that Keira Knightley would reprise her role as Elizabeth Swann due to the return of Will and the focus on their grown-up son Henry in the film.
+Despite having previously stated that she would not return, there were reports suggesting that Keira Knightley would reprise her role as Elizabeth Swann due to the return of Will and the focus on their grown-up son Henry in the film.
 Once the film was shown to test audiences, the filmmakers felt they were "demanded" to reunite both Will and Elizabeth's character.
 To ensure that Knightley could reprise this role, the production moved for a one-day shoot in London, where she was working.